foqueiroz/arcdocs.github.io/book/software/libraries/cube.md

 $ module add cube
 ```

-The cube module is available on ARC3 and ARC4:
+The cube module is available on ARC3:

 ```{list-table}
 :header-rows: 1